 We Offer Both 12-Step and Non-12-Step Programs

 You make the call what program is right for you – with our guidance.
 At Oakvine, we recognize and respect that not every recovery program works for every individual.
 Recovery is a life-long commitment and our goal is to guide you on the path that meets your unique needs.
-That is why we offer two different treatment paths – our faith-based 12-Step Program and our evidence-based SMART Recovery Program, which does not adhere to the 12-Step philosophy.
+That is why we offer multiple treatment paths.

-We’ll introduce you to both approaches and then help you choose which one works best for you.
+We’ll introduce you to the breadth of our programming and then work with you to see what works best for you.

-Both programs are similar in that they require abstinence and offer group support meetings.
+Both 12-Step and non 12-Step programs are similar in that they require abstinence and offer individual counseling and group support meetings.
 Both also have long records of success in helping people overcome their addictions.
-The major difference between them is that the 12-Step approach is based on a reliance on a higher power, while the SMART Recovery program focuses on self-motivation.
+The major difference between them is that the 12-Step approach is based on a reliance on a higher power, while the non 12-step programming focuses on self-motivation.